Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 • the unbaked flour method (1:1 ratio of flour and water, then mix)

-Dip your newspaper strips into your paper mache and start going around the volcano’s structure.
+Keep doing the alternating until you have a filled and covered the volcano, like the picture there.
 Make sure you also put some of the strips on the base and smooth it out to make it all look connected.
+Do NOT cover the hole of the bottle if you want to have the volcano erupt later.

 Finishing Up

 After it has dried, and make sure it is dried thoroughly, you can paint it how you want.
 If you google paper mache volcanoes, you will see that how they are painted, varies!
+We did primarily brown with some areas of green.

 After the paint has dried you can move onto the fun part… the eruption!
 For that you will need… baking soda, white vinegar, and a funnel, also for fun you can add some red dye to the mix, though we were out when we did this project.